 For information about your college's composition requirement visit /program-information/college-writing-requirements see the UCD General Catalog, or consult your dean's office.

-Students with disabilities must contact the Disability Resource Center (530-752-3184) and Rachel Whitcombe (530-752-0450 or email@example.com).
+Students with disabilities must contact the Student Disability Center (SDC) (530-752-3184) and Rachel Whitcombe (530-752-0450 or email@example.com).
 Students who need accommodations will take the exam the Friday before the standard exam.
 Accommodations must be made two weeks in advance of the exam date.

 - Purdue University on "Strategies for Improving Sentence Clarity"